ka9q/ka9q-radio/docs/FFTW3.md

 with an easy way to do all this automatically.

 Grepping the log for these "suggest" messages is the easiest way to find the commands you need to run.
 But you can also generate these commands yourself.
-For the default parameters, the formula is:
+For the default parameters, the formula for the FFT blocksize is:

 sample rate * .02 * 5/4

 where .02 is the block time (20 ms default) and 5/4 comes from the overlap parameter of 1/5.

+You may not need all these block sizes; see the notes below.

 $ cd /etc/fftw
 $ touch nwisdom # make sure you have write permissions - fftwf-wisdom doesn't check before doing all its work!